-At both of our Calgary offices, Dental One dentists can place a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.
+At both of our downtown Calgary offices, Dental One dentists can place a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.

 What is a Dental Implant?